Communication

 Pollution numérique chiffres

 1. Manufacturing Digital Devices: Just think about all the computers, smartphones, tablets, and other connected devices that people around you own.
-For example: manufacturing a computer requires an average of 500 kg of materials (240 kg of fossil fuels, 1.5 tons of water, 22 kg of various chemicals, rare metals necessary for production, etc.) and generates 246 kg of CO2.
+For example: manufacturing a computer requires an average of 1,100 pounds of materials (530 pounds of fossil fuels, 1.5 tons of water, 48 pounds of various chemicals, rare metals necessary for production, etc.) and generates 542 pounds of CO2.

-2. The Creation of Ever-Larger and More Energy-Consuming Data Centers: Today, the combined energy consumption of all these centers accounts for 3% of global energy.
+2. The Creation of Ever-Larger and More Energy-Consuming Data Centres: Today, the combined energy consumption of all these centers accounts for 3% of global energy.
 With the growing presence of the cloud, this energy consumption continues to rise.
+These facilities are a critical part of our digital infrastructure, housing the servers that power everything from email providers to social media platforms.

 3. Internet Usage!
 Watching videos is the leading cause of bandwidth consumption.
-It is estimated that video streaming represents at least 60% (source: greenpeace.fr) of the data consumed on the web.
-Other online tools and activities follow.
+It's estimated that video streaming represents at least 60% (source: greenpeace.org) of the data consumed on the web.
+Other online activity and tools follow.

 Video: The Biggest Polluter in the Digital World